francisco-simoes/exponential_smoothing-mosquitoes_hackaton/README.md

 - SES simply forecasts a horizontal straight line, thus not accounting for seasonality or (changes in the) trend.

+- A good value for α is usually found using least squares (minimizing the sum of squared errors (SSE)).

 ### Holt's linear trend method
 ### Holt's damped trend methods
 ### Holt-Winters' seasonal methods